 And then you have the mental component, pushing yourself beyond your limits until you reach the top.
 It's a wonderful lesson in never giving up… for both you and your kids.

-If you don't have tons of time to research, or aren't sure what you'd be into exactly, contemplate joining a local "moms group".
+If you don't have tons of time to research, or aren't sure what you'd be into exactly, contemplate joining a local “moms group”.
+(Find more ideas in this post about women's group activities.)
 They typically have new member meetings at least once a month, which are often just informal get-togethers over coffee, where they go over their list of activities.

 Whether you join or not, you're bound to get some fresh ideas and maybe even make a friend or two.
 Think tribe!